Reference

 PHysicalTDA.convert4DMethod

 Reshape Sunny intensities from (ω, q) or (q, ω) into a 4D cube (h,k,ℓ,ω).
 Validates sizes given Q-grid shape, then reshapes/permutedims accordingly.
-Error thrown if flattened data size does not match nω × nQ.
 Returns a 4D Array with axis order (h,k,ℓ,ω).

 source